2006-02-02 10:52:18

 Clinical trials are moving forward for this

-that treats the B cells and not the T cells as most other RRMS drugs
+drug that treats the B cells and not the T cells as most other RRMS drugs

 do.
 From the article: "With the rituximab clinical trials, patients have one